An Artists' Laboratory to Support Experimentation & Innovation in Storytelling.

-Infinithéâtre occasionally invites playwrights and theatre creators to join the company through an artistic residency, making use of our space, dramaturgical and administrative support, and other mentorship as requested.
+In an ongoing desire to support the development of new artistic projects, Infinithéâtre occasionally invites artists and groups to join the company through a residency, making use of our space, dramaturgical and administrative support, and other mentorship as requested.
 Artists-in-Residence also receive funding towards development workshops.

 All residencies focus on process, development, and exploration, without leaning too heavily on outcome.
 We support unique and compelling projects by artists with fire, drive, and urgency to tell their stories.